-Living Blue in Texas’ Facebook page often gets Republican trolls, as any page does.
-We have taken the approach with trolls over the years, that we are more than happy to engage them as long as they are being civil.
-Sometimes they are civil and respectful, but state opinions unlike our own.
+Living Blue in Texas’ Facebook pages often gets Republican trolls, as any page does.
+We have taken the approach with trolls over the years to be more than happy to engage them as long as they being civil.
+Sometimes they are polite and respectful but state opinions unlike our own.

 During the Obama years, there were two things I kept explaining to Republicans (again and again).

 - The difference between debt and deficit.

 - The Southern Strategy.

 Most of them had no idea what either was.
 The GOP trolls never heard of the word “deficit” in an economic sense, and they were completely unaware that the Southern Strategy was a thing.

 (Side note: All of the Republicans that used to post on LBiTX the debt clock during Obama’s term have all disappeared.
 We haven’t heard from them in years.)

 While true, we’ll get into more later.
 Calling the Democrats “KKK” became a typical troll response when these Tea Partiers when confronted with the racism they perpetuated during the Obama years.
 So, I would explain the Southern Strategy to them.
 They never heard of it before, and after being set straight, they usually slithered back to wherever they came.